-Becca was the 2018 recipient of the Charles S. Falkenberg award, which is jointly supported by the American Geophysical Union and Earth Science Information Partners.
+Becca (group PI) was the 2018 recipient of the Charles S. Falkenberg award, which is jointly supported by the American Geophysical Union and Earth Science Information Partners.
 The award recognizes “an early- to middle-career scientist who has contributed to the quality of life, economic opportunities and stewardship of the planet through the use of Earth science information and to the public awareness of the importance of understanding our planet.”

 Sarah, an undergraduate in the group, won a Population Health Recognition Award for her presentation at the UW's Undergraduate Research Symposium titled “Rhizosphere Changes Help Explain the Reduced Nutritional Quality of Rice under Elevated Carbon Dioxide: Evidence from a Controlled Greenhouse Study.”
 The award is part of the university’s Population Health Initiative and includes a $100 gift certificate.